Spokeo/api_authenticator/README.md

  - shared_secret_keys: An Array of approved shared secret keys between the client and the server.
  - time_threshold: The time threshold to allow requests.
 So for example the entry above will only allow requests from 2 hours before now and 2 hours in the future.
+ - request_type: 2 options: :url or :path.
+By default it's :url which uses the full URL has as the hashing mechanism.  :path only uses the path for the hashing mechanism.
  - logger: Your logger
  - report_unauthenticated_requests: will throw some basic information into your logger.warn.